-On the other hand, Raymond Boudon in his book “Education, opportunity, and social inequality” evaluates the basic mechanisms that generate inequality in educational opportunity.
+On the other hand, Boudon (YEAR) evaluates the basic mechanisms that generate inequality in educational opportunity.
 He establishes that a stratified system creates differences in cultural opportunities, which are afforded by families according to their social background, and this stratification generates inequality in the access and educational attainment of the children and youngsters.
 Thus, inequality in education opportunities (IEO) is generated by two components: the cultural effects of stratification system, and the assumption that even with other factors being equal, people´s choices are determined by their position in the stratification system.
-Similar to Bourdieu´s theory, Boudon relates the social background with cultural resources and determines a negative relationship of these factors with education opportunities: "The lower the social status, the poorer the cultural background- hence the lower the school achievement, and so on” (Boudon, 1974).
+Similar to Bourdieu´s theory, Boudon relates the social background with cultural resources and determines a negative relationship of these factors with education opportunities: "The lower the social status, the poorer the cultural background- hence the lower the school achievement, and so on” (Boudon, 1974: PAGE NUMBERS).
 The introduction of cultural variables into the analysis of inequities in the access to education and unequal education attainment contributes to achieve a more holistic approach, that accounts for sociological and economic factors.
 This is the reason why the present research study includes Bourdieu´s cultural and social reproduction theory and Boudon´s IEO theory in the theoretical considerations.

 Prior empirical review

-Intergenerational Transmission of Education
+Intergenerational transmission of education

-Different methodologies have been proposed to empirically prove the intergenerational transmission of advantages or disadvantages mentioned by Bourdieu and Boudon, as well as by authors like Blau and Duncan (1967), and Collins (1979).
+Different methodologies have been proposed to empirically investigate the intergenerational transmission of advantages or disadvantages mentioned by Bourdieu and Boudon, as well as by authors like Blau and Duncan (1967), and Collins (1979).
 The most common approach in the literature to measure intergenerational transmission is the evaluation of the effect of parental education on the education of their children.
-For instance, (Piopiunik, M., 2014) exploited changes in compulsory laws in West Germany to estimate the causal effect of the education of parents on their children´s education using a difference-in-difference design.
+For instance, Piopiunik (2014) exploited changes in compulsory laws in West Germany to estimate the causal effect of the education of parents on their children´s education using a difference-in-difference design.
 He found that education of the mothers has a strong positive effect on the education of their sons, but no effect on the education of their daughters.
 In contrast, the education of the father has no effect in the education of neither the sons nor the daughters.
 And parents with more schooling value their children´s education more highly, as a result, parents have higher education goals, they expect good school performance and studiousness from their children.

 Also, (Fleury, N., and Gilles, F., 2018) performed a causal effect analysis using a multi-variate meta regression method using a dataset containing 23 articles published in the period 2001-2012.
 These authors concluded that transmission of education from parents to their children has a direct effect of 0.15.
-Additionally, they established that "empirical studies show that (raw) intergenerational correlations related to education amount to about 0,4 for Western Europe, 0,46 for the United States, and 0,6 for South America”.
+Additionally, they established that "empirical studies show that (raw) intergenerational correlations related to education amount to about 0,4 for Western Europe, 0,46 for the United States, and 0,6 for South America” (ibid: PAGE NUMBER).

 Moreover, (Dagsson, E. et al., 2020) examines the correlation of the parents´ education and emphasis on education with their children´s level of education in Iceland.
 The study found that there is a positive correlation between the two variables, but it is lower than the correlation found in the Nordic countries, reflecting the extent to which the school system in Iceland benefits students from different backgrounds.